Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Methodology

 \subsection{Dataset}

 The dataset used in this research study originates from the Children's Hospital of Eastern Ontario (CHEO), comprising 30 WSIs corresponding to colon sections from 26 different patients, all of whom were diagnosed with HD.
 All high-resolution images were extracted from prepared tissue slides after being scanned using the Aperio ScanScope CS (Aperio Technologies) at a 20$\times$ magnification level (0.50 \si{\micro\metre}/pixel).
 All 30 WSIs were saved in an SVS format.
-For each layer, there exists ground truth annotations that a neonatal pathologist manually segmented ({ Figure~\ref{FIG:muscle_example}}).
-For instance, the muscularis propria was manually delineated to represent the ground-truth segmentation, the myenteric plexus region was roughly manually segmented (a visually noticeable amount of tissue around the plexus regions was also included), followed by ganglion cells, which were also roughly segmented.
-A confidence level accompanies each ganglion cell annotation.
-A high-confidence level indicates strong certainty that the annotated object is a ganglion cell ({ Figure~\ref{FIG:stages_visualization}C}).
-In contrast, a low-confidence level reflects that the object is believed to be a ganglion cell but with some uncertainty ({ Figure~\ref{FIG:stages_visualization}D}), due to the difficulty in recognizing and selecting physiological features of a ganglion cell{~ \cite{b15}}.
-An overview of these tissue regions at different magnification levels is shown in {~ Figure~\ref{FIG:stages_visualization}}.
+For each layer, there exists ground truth annotations that a graduate researcher manually segmented (and approved by a pediatric pathologist) { \cite{b14}} ({ Fig.~\ref{FIG:muscle_example}}).
+For instance, the muscularis propria was manually delineated to represent the ground-truth segmentation ({ Fig.~\ref{FIG:stages_visualization}A}), the myenteric plexus region was roughly manually segmented (a visually noticeable amount of tissue around the plexus regions was also included) ({ Fig.~\ref{FIG:stages_visualization}B}).
+The ganglion cells were also roughly segmented with a confidence level accompanies each ganglion cell annotation.
+A high-confidence level indicates strong certainty that the annotated object is a ganglion cell ({ Fig.~\ref{FIG:stages_visualization}C}).
+In contrast, a low-confidence level reflects that the object is believed to be a ganglion cell but with some uncertainty ({ Fig.~\ref{FIG:stages_visualization}D}), due to the difficulty in recognizing and selecting physiological features of a ganglion cell { \cite{b15}}.